Chymyst/chymyst-core/README.md

 # Build the benchmark application

-`sbt run` will run the benchmark application.
+`sbt benchmark/run` will run the benchmark application.

+# Build the library

-To build a JAR:
+To build all JARs:

 ```
 sbt assembly
 ```
 will prepare a "root", "core", and "macros" assemblies.

-Run the benchmark application from JAR:

-`java -jar core/target/scala-2.11/core-assembly-1.0.0.jar`
+The main library is in the "core" and "macros" artifacts.

 # Basic usage of `JoinRun`